 When your phone is synced to your computer through Bluetooth, the dynamic lock feature will automatically lock your computer if your phone gets out of range.

-If you leave the computer with your phone in your pocket, for example, the screen will automatically lock if you walk far enough away.
+If you leave the computer with your phone in your pocket, the screen will automatically lock if you walk far away.